Go Radio (Glasgow)

 Go Radio Glasgow is a commercial digital audio broadcasting station based in Glasgow, Scotland.
-It broadcasts to Glasgow and Central Scotland on the Switch Scotland DAB Mux.
+It broadcasts to Glasgow and Central Scotland on the Switch Scotland digital radio multiplex.
 It launched on 17 July 2018, and re-launched on Friday 17 April 2020.
+The station is primarily owned and funded by William Haughey, Baron Haughey, a Scottish businessman and philanthropist who also appears on air presenting a business-related programme.

+History

+Go Radio was originally conceived in 2016, as a fully local Glasgow-based radio service in response to a perceived decrease in Glasgow-specific programming on the city's other local radio stations, such as Clyde 1.
+Its original presentation lineup included former Clyde presenters, including Suzie McGuire.

 Programming

 All programming is produced and broadcast from Go Radio studios in Glasgow.
 The station broadcasts live shows daily between 6am and midnight.